 A jury will select pieces to be exhibited at the Museum from Sept. – Dec.
 2018.
 The pieces may be offered for sale with a 30% commission for the Wharton Esherick Museum.
 Prices are set by the artist.
 Cash prizes of $500, $300, and $200 for 1st, 2nd, and 3rd place will be awarded, as well as a $100 Horace Hartshaw award for high school and middle school students and a $200 Member’s Choice Award voted on at the opening reception.

 The competition is open to everyone, entered works should be:

 • Available for the duration of the exhibition

 Please submit no more than 3 images for each entered piece.
 We recommend two overall images and one detail.
 The images should be JPEG files, burned to a CD (or submitted online).
-The jury will select finalists via your submitted images, we suggest you submit as high quality images as possible.
+The jury will select finalists via your submitted images, we suggest you submit as high-quality images as possible.
+If selected as a finalist, these images will be used in publicity as well as the exhibit catalog for the final show.
 The Museum will not return image CDs.